-The examination announcement, which is prepared by the Department of Human Resources, shall be posted for not less than four (4) weeks.
+Department promotional examination announcements, which are prepared by the Department of Human Resources, shall be posted for not less than four (4) weeks.
 The examination announcement shall include the duties of the position, salary, minimum qualifications, the subjects to be included in the examination, and the final filing date.